techidaily/site-fox-links/source/_posts/in-2024-enhance-accessibility-with-top-free-text-conversion-software-for-macs.md

 ### How much faster is speech to text faster than typing?

-A 2017 Stanford study states that speech to text is about[three times faster than typing](https://dl.acm.org/doi/10.1145/3161187).
+A 2017 Stanford study states that speech to text is about [three times faster than typing](https://dl.acm.org/doi/10.1145/3161187).
 In addition, it found that speech to text apps can transcribe over 150 words per minute, while professional transcriptionists range between 50 to 80 words per minute.

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For Win 7 or later(64-bit)
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For macOS 10.14 or later
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For macOS 10.14 or later

 <ins class="adsbygoogle"
      style="display:block"